knpuniversity/php-beginner-series/knpu/if-statement.rst

 In this case, I'm literally passing it the boolean ``true``.
 The ``echo`` will always be called, since true will be true now, tomorrow and forever.
-What we really need is a function that can tell us if the ``breed`` key exists on the ``$cutePet`` array.
+What we really need is a function that can tell us if the ``age`` key exists on the ``$cutePet`` array.

 That function is called :phpfunction:`array_key_exists`.
 Let's look at its